Sidekick (film)

-Sidekick is a 2005 Canadian independent film in the comic-book/fantasy genre.
-Tech support nerd and comic-book fan Norman Neale discovers that suave co-worker Victor Ventura has telekinetic powers.
+Sidekick is a 2005 Canadian independent film in the comic-book/fantasy genre, directed by Blake Van de Graaf.

+The film centres on tech support nerd and comic-book fan Norman Neale, who discovers that his co-worker Victor Ventura has telekinetic powers.
 Neale trains Ventura with the intention of creating a super-hero, but Ventura has other uses for his powers in mind.

 Character histories

 Norman Neale: Norman lives a dull life in a small apartment.
 He works as a computer technician in a large corporation to pay the bills and on the side he works at his favorite comic book store in exchange for free comic books.
 He also refuses to let Chuck pay him in cash.
 When he discovers that Victor has superpowers, his first reaction is that Victor could become a superhero.
 However, Norman discovers too late that Victor becomes the opposite and that it's up to him to stop Victor.
 Norman seems attracted to Andrea, but is too shy to talk to her.

 Victor Ventura: Victor works for Richmond Financial, the same corporation as Norman, handling the company's accounts along with Carson.
 He is a favorite of the boss and has his eyes on an executive position.
 Victor has had telekinetic powers since he was twelve, though very limited in range.
 It appears Victor starts his training with sincere purposes.
 However, it is revealed that he is just a money-hungry businessman who, in the end, turns evil, using his powers to steal money.

 Andrea Hicks: A receptionist for Richmond Financial.
 She is attracted to Victor, though he does not notice her.
 She blames her dead-end position on her gender, a claim that is seemingly true, based on the character of her boss.
 She is willing to manipulate those around her to get what she wants.
 Though, in the end she returns to help Norman defeat Victor.

 Chuck: Chuck runs Excalibur Comics.
 He has a wife and a son.
 His business has nearly tripled since he let Norman post his store on the internet, but he cannot convince Norman to take his share in the profits.
 He offers sage advice without realizing it and believes himself to be an expert on what you should and should not do when writing a comic book.

 Carson Fleming: A manipulative trader who uses a fake project to try to bed women.
 His death is what initially drives Victor to work on his powers.

 Mr. Richmond: CEO of Richmond Financial who plays favorites with Victor, largely it seems for his softball skills.